 We have been awarded a number of large-scale projects by our customers, including foreign governments, such as the Peruvian PRONATEL Regional Projects in 2015 and in 2018 and contracts with a major U.S. satellite telecommunication company, and with a large U.S. system integrator and with a government owned Telco.
 While we have successfully implemented large-scale network infrastructure projects and operations in rural areas, the PRONATEL Regional Projects as well as other projects are complex and require cooperation of third parties.
 Additionally, the delivery of our large-scale projects requires us to invest significant funds in order to obtain bank guarantees and requires us to incur significant expenses before we receive full payment from our customers.
 Failure to execute these projects in an economical manner within the projects' budgets and schedules could result in significant penalties, impact our ability to receive and recognize the expected revenues, reduce our cash balance, and cause us losses, which would significantly adversely impact our operating results.
 The overall expected duration of the 2015 and 2018 PRONATEL Regional Projects was significantly prolonged from their scheduled delivery dates, due to continued delays in the construction phase.
 In addition, due to preventative measures taken by Peruvian governmental authorities with respect to COVID-19, certain restrictions and lockdowns were imposed which resulted in delays in the progress of the PRONATEL Regional Projects which are expected to continue for approximately 14-16 years.
-The construction phase of the first four PRONATEL Regional Projects was accepted by PRONATEL during 2019 and 2021 and we have entered into the operation phase with respect to these projects.
-Our general practice in the PRONATEL Regional Projects is to resolve delays in the projects schedules and other relevant issues through entering into an amendment agreed upon with our customer, as we have already done with respect to four PRONATEL Regional Projects.
-If we fail to complete the remaining two projects in a timely manner or are unable to reach such agreement with PRONATEL for the other projects, we could incur significant penalties which will have a significant adverse effect on our business and financial results.
+The construction phase of the first four PRONATEL Regional Projects is to resolve delays in the projects.
+If we fail to complete the remaining two projects is na endendenent agreed upon with our customer, as we have already done with respect to four PRONATEL Regional Projects.
+If we fail to complete the remaining two projects in a timely manner or are unable to reach such agreement with PRONATEL for the other projects, we could incur significant penalties which will